getPopsure/engineer-challenge/backend-readme.md

 ### As a user, I want to be able to view, create and update the policy data.

 [X] When viewing policies, I want to sort and filter the results.
-[] When a policy was edited, I want to have access to the previous versions of the policy. // no history of policy [X] When editing a policy, I want to be able to add or remove customer's family members.
+[X] When a policy was edited, I want to have access to the previous versions of the policy.
+[X] When editing a policy, I want to be able to add or remove customer's family members.

 ### Acceptance criteria

 [X] The policies API should support sorting and paginating the results. - [X] The family members should be stored on a separate table that is linked to the policy.
-[X] It should be possible to find a policy by it's family member names, current or past. // no history [X] The policy history should be available at a separate endpoint.
+[X] It should be possible to find a policy by it's family member names, current or past. // no history family member history [X] The policy history should be available at a separate endpoint.

 ### FR